Enzo Francescoli: Exhibition matches

-Since his retirement, Francescoli has only returned to the pitch for festive games, such as those commemorating the retirement of Juan Pablo Sorín, Víctor Aristizábal and Diego Maradona, considered by him to be the greatest player he has seen, and other friends.
+Since his retirement, Francescoli has only returned to the pitch for exhibition matches, such as those commemorating the retirement of Juan Pablo Sorín, Víctor Aristizábal and Diego Maradona, considered by him to be the greatest player he has seen, and other friends.
 Maradona almost did not participate in the match since the River Plate fans were strongly opposed to it.
 "There was no problem for me.
 There are three things I do not discuss nor with my best friends: Religion, politics and football...things in that person, mistaken or not, advocates a cause," Francescoli said.
 He added, "[Y]ou'll never hear me saying 'I live and die for River Plate', though I may be much more of a fan than others."
 After Maradona, the second greatest player he stated he had seen was Zinedine Zidane, an opinion he admits was heavily influenced by emotional reasons, as Zidane was a big fan of Francescoli.

 In July 2012, in Ariel Ortega's testimonial, Francescoli scored four goals at the age of 50, the last of which was a bicycle kick in the penalty area.